The 20 Best Bars in Cape Town

 The Athletic Club & Social

 One of the city’s best spots for live music, The Athletic is also much more than that.
-Entering this grand old building on Buitengracht Street, your curiosity leads you upstairs and downstairs, through a moody labyrinth of spaces each more sumptuous and “extra” than the last – a whimsical design fantasy of colonial-meets-modern and plush gentleman’s club.
-There’s the Trapezaria (a dining room serving fantastic Greek and fire-roasted fare), three glorious bars (with a separate canapé menu), a balcony with views of Signal Hill, and a speakeasy-like basement, The Trophy Room, where live jazz creates sexy magic.
+Entering this grand old three-storey building on Buitengracht Street, your curiosity leads you upstairs and downstairs, through a moody labyrinth of spaces each more sumptuous and “extra” than the last – a whimsical design fantasy of colonial-meets-modern and plush gentleman’s club.
+There’s the Trapezaria (a dining room serving fantastic Greek and fire-roasted fare), three glorious bars, a balcony with views of Signal Hill, and a speakeasy-like basement, The Trophy Room, where live jazz creates sexy magic.
 This is a place with a story… get to know it and you’ll understand the name.

-Good to know Live jazz happens Thursday – Saturday from 8pm.
-Book via Quicket.
+Good to know Live jazz happens Wednesday – Saturday from 8pm.
+Wine & Social, with guest winemakers, happens every second Friday.
+Bookings for both via Quicket.

 Thursday – Saturday, 12pm – 2am